 In 1961, he became the commander of the ANC’s armed wing, Umkhonto we Sizwe.
 In August of the following year, he was arrested and jailed for five years.
 In June 1964, he was sentenced again, this time to life imprisonment, for his involvement in planning armed action.

 While in prison, Mandela became a national and international cultural symbol of freedom and equality.
-He rejected offers made by his jailers for remission of sentence in exchange for accepting the Bantustan policy by recognising the independence of the Transkei region and agreeing to settle there.
+He rejected offers made by his jailers for the remission of sentence in exchange for accepting the Bantustan policy by recognizing the independence of the Transkei region and agreeing to settle there.

-Following his retirement as president in 1999, Mandela went on to become an advocate for a variety of social and human-rights organisations.
-He used his status as a respected elder statesman to give weight to pertinent issues, declaring the United States “a threat to world peace” in 2002 while calling on then president George W Bush not to launch attacks on Iraq.
+Following his retirement as president in 1999, Mandela went on to become an advocate for a variety of social and human rights organizations.
+He used his status as a respected elder statesman to give weight to pertinent issues, declaring the United States “a threat to world peace” in 2002 while calling on then-president George W Bush not to launch attacks on Iraq.

 Because his health was declining, Mandela chose to retire from public life in 2004 and went on to reduce his number of appearances.